mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### disable_initial_admin_creation

-> Only available in Grafana v6.5+.
+> Only available in Mosaicoo v6.5+.

 Disable creation of admin user on first start of Grafana.
 Default is `false`.

 ### admin_user

-The name of the default Grafana Admin user, who has full permissions.
+The name of the default Mosaicoo Admin user, who has full permissions.
 Default is `admin`.

 ### admin_password

-The password of the default Grafana Admin.
+The password of the default Mosaicoo Admin.
 Set once on first-run.
 Default is `admin`.

 ### secret_key